 Dental Assisting Technology

-Dental Assisting Technology is a career for individuals who enjoy patient contact, flexible hours, and the security of employable skills.
-It is ideal for the high school graduate seeking a stable career, the parent looking for a profession to coordinate with family responsibilities, or the adult searching for a second career choice.
+Dental Assisting Technology is a wonderful career choice for you if you enjoy patient contact, flexible hours, and the security of employable skills.
+It is ideal for high school graduates seeking a stable career, parents looking for a profession to coordinate with family responsibilities, or any other adults searching for a second career choice.

 Please review the Mississippi State Board of Dental Examiner’s list of allowable and prohibited activities for dental assistants in the state of MS.